zealvora/certified-kubernetes-administrator/Domain 6 - Cluster Architecture, Installation & Configuration/k8s-scratch-step-9-configure-networking.md

 ```

 #### Note
+The above step can take 3-5 minutes to complete.

 In-case if the worker node continues to be in NotReady status even after few minutes, you can restart the kubelet in the worker node
 ```sh